psychemedia/island-tales-book-one/11-elder-puckaster.md

 Upon which six little fairies flew away; for they had all a sort of butterfly wings growing out from behind their shoulders, which John Kann had not observed before.
 After a short time they returned, each bringing in his hand a small acorn-cup full of a brown powder, looking very like snuff.
 Mr. Puck took a pinch of it; and, walking up to John Kann, said,

-" Now — now
+"Now — now
-I 'll shew you how
+I'll shew you how
 We make the tall
 Grow small.
 Sit down